hcalex1/level-designer/README.md

 ### The Lookable class
 The `Lookable` class is an abstract class from which all classes with information viewable to the user will be derrived.

+### The Room class
+The `Room` class repesents the space with which the *character* interacts.
+It is composed of information about the *room* viewable by the *character* and *object* with which the player can interact.

+### The Object class
+The `Object` class can be used by the *character* to modify any the gamestate.
+It is currently only used in `Room`, but can be added to other classes (e.g. in *character* inventory).

+To allow the level designer more flexibility in the implementation of `Objects`, `Objects` can take a function with parameters `Game`, the use count and `ostream` that will be executed when the objected is used.
+This function can :
+- add/remove `Objects`
+- link/unlink `Rooms`
+- change `Tile`
+- exit the `Game`
+- another other methods publicly accessible from `Game`